mishakessler/interview-sandbox/typescript/INTERVIEWS.md

 <details>
 <summary>What is TypeScript?</summary>

+TypeScript is a strict superset of JavaScript, adding static typing and class-based OOP to JavaScript.

 </details>

 <details>
 <summary>What are the benefits of TypeScript?</summary>

+TypeScript can help prevent errors during compiling due to its type-checking and code structuring.

 </details>

 <details>
 <summary>Why would one use TypeScript over JavaScript?</summary>

+One of the largest benefits of TypeScript is further enabling your IDE in providing a better, richer environment for spotting and warning about common errors as you type, as opposed to when compiling or running the scripts.

 </details>